miki-lwy/docker_tryout/README.md

 SF Food Trucks
 ===
 This is a clone repository from [docker curriculum](http://prakhar.me/docker-curriculum).
-The purpose is to learn and practise how to use docker and docker-compose, be familiar with docker commands.
+The purpose is to learn and practise how to use docker and docker-compose and be familiar with docker commands.

 #### Docker